colak/txp-media-shortcode/README.md

 ## Licence

 This shortcode is distributed as free software.
-Users can adapt, transform, build upon, copy, and redistribute it in any medium or format for any commercial or non-commercial purposes.
+Read about it on https://github.com/colak/txp-media-shortcode/blob/master/LICENCE.md

 ## Support